Red Dragon Peacock Cichlid (Aulonocara sp. 'Red Dragon')

 | Best For | Balanced peacock aquarium | More assertive Malawi tank |

 Choose Aulonocara korneliae if you want a manageable Malawi show fish with elegant colour and less chaos than many Mbuna.
-Choose Aulonocara Sp Neon Red Calico Peacock if you want stronger red tones in a mixed peacock group.
-Choose Yellow Elongatus Cichlid - Chindongo Elongatus only if you prefer a more aggressive, rock-dominant Malawi setup.
-For aquarists comparing Blue Gold Peacock Cichlid options, this species is especially appealing when you want a classic peacock body shape with a cooler, more metallic look.
+Choose Aulonocara Sp Neon Red Calico Peacock if you want stronger red tones in a mixed peacock group, or Yellow Elongatus Cichlid - Chindongo Elongatus only if you prefer a more aggressive, rock-dominant Malawi setup.
+For aquarists comparing peacock options, this species is especially appealing when you want a classic peacock body shape with a cooler, more metallic look.

-A separate tropical fish quarantine tank is strongly recommended for new arrivals or sick fish.
+A separate quarantine tank is strongly recommended for new arrivals or sick fish.
 It does not need to be elaborate, but it does need a heater, cover and mature biological filtration.
-Many disease outbreaks begin when fish are added directly from a retailer into a display tank without observation.
-Searches like tropical fish shop near me richmond va are irrelevant for UK buyers, but they highlight a real issue: local availability varies, so online fish should be quarantined just as carefully as shop-bought stock.
+Many disease outbreaks begin when fish are added directly from a retailer into a display tank without observation, so online and shop-bought fish alike should be quarantined carefully.

 Never medicate a display tank blindly.
 Diagnose first, improve water quality immediately, and isolate affected fish where possible.
 Many “mystery illnesses” in peacock cichlids are actually stress responses to poor water, bullying or diet problems.

-They are not schooling fish in the strict sense, so the idea of blue gold peacock cichlid school size is better understood as social grouping rather than shoaling.
+They are not schooling fish in the strict sense, so social grouping matters more than shoaling.
 The best arrangement is one male with several females, or a carefully managed mixed peacock group in a larger tank.
 Too many males in a cramped aquarium leads to constant sparring and faded subordinate fish.

 Natural behaviour is easiest to see in a tank with open sand, caves, stable water and low background stress.
 In poorly structured aquariums, peacocks may hide, hover nervously or lash out more often than normal.
 If you want a fish with visible personality but not nonstop chaos, this species is an excellent middle ground.